The Brave Locomotive: Summary

 Linus is a small 2-4-0 English-American Steam Locomotive that works at the Trailway Railroad in the Western United States in the late 1890s with his engineer and good friend Henry.
-Their job is to take passengers to and from locations and through the mountains and a small town called Colonnaville.
-At the end of one journey, Baron von Kapital, who has recently purchased the Trailway Railroad and merged it with his own Von Kapital Railroad, announces to Henry that changes are to be made to improve the railroad.
+Their job is taking passengers to and from locations and through the mountains and a small town called Colonnaville.
+One day, Baron von Kapital, who has recently purchased the railroad, announces to Henry that changes are to be made to improve it.
 He introduces Samson, a large 4-8-4 northern-type Steam Locomotive that is to replace Linus.
-Henry is assigned as Samson's engineer, while Linus is reassigned to work at the Lumber Mill, controlled by the evil and stern Logging Manager.
+Henry is assigned as Samson's engineer, while Linus is reassigned to work at the Lumber Mill.

-Samson soon takes over running the railroad's passenger trains, quickly improving travel time thanks to his speed and the new wooden trestle bridge built over a large canyon.
-Linus sadly watches Samson work as he's forced by whip to haul heavy lumber trains across the mountain.
-Due to the speed at which Samson moves, Colonnaville soon expands into a major town, but this soon causes extra stress on the bridge, which was built too quickly to accommodate him.
+Samson soon takes over running the railroad's passenger trains, quickly improving travel time thanks to his speed and a new wooden trestle bridge built over a large canyon.
+Due to the speed at which Samson moves and his size allowing for coaches with more passengers, Colonnaville soon expands into a major town, but this all causes extra stress on the bridge, which was built too quickly to accommodate Samson.
 While passing over the bridge one day, Samson's speed causes part of it to break, leaving him dangling dangerously over the chasm.
-Henry whistles for help, which is heard by Linus.
-He quickly breaks free from his chains and rushes off to help, taking a bullet from the Logging Manager's gun in the process.
+Henry whistles for help, which is heard by Linus, who rushes off to help.

-Linus is able to get the coaches to safety, but Samson's tender disconnects in the process, leaving him, Henry, Von Kapital, and his daughter Katrina stranded.
+Linus manages to get the coaches to safety, but Samson's tender disconnects in the process, leaving him, Henry, Von Kapital, and his daughter Katrina stranded.
 Linus goes back to save them, but struggles to pull Samson to safety.
-Henry and Katrina begin shoveling coal into Linus' firebox, giving him enough strength to pull Samson just as the bridge begins to collapse.
-The strain causes Linus' boiler to explode just as they reach safety, leaving him a charred wreck.
-Henry and the others mourn as Linus' spirit flies up to heaven.
+Henry and Katrina shovel coal into Linus' firebox, giving him enough strength to pull Samson just as the bridge collapses.
+This however, leaves Linus on the brink of death, until everyone helps Henry to repair him.

-However, Linus soon finds himself in the railroad workshop: Henry, his wife Scarlet, Katrina, and other passengers worked together to restore him to full working order.
 Linus is hailed a hero for his efforts and given his old job back, while a grateful Samson is reassigned to haul lumber.
 Years later, the bridge has been replaced with a steel and concrete one, the Baron has died, and modern trains now run the line.
-Linus runs a tourist railway on his old line, with a now elderly Henry and Scarlet acting as his engineers.
+Linus runs a tourist railway on his old line, with a now elderly Henry and his wife acting as his engineers.